Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Vietnamese students should not be too worried, according to Mr. Huynh Anh Khoa, Director of Vietnamese Connect (VNC) Study Abroad Company based in Ho Chi Minh City.
 Because even if the British government cancels this visa, the demand of the British labor market is still higher than before, since the country left the European Union.
 New graduates can apply for a Skilled Worker visa to stay in the UK, Mr. Khoa said.

 Mr. Khoa added that among English-speaking countries, the UK was the first to experience policy changes, followed by Australia, Canada and the US.
-Therefore, up to now, this is also the country whose visa policy has begun to stabilize and become the most transparent, with "the rate of applicants being wrongly verified for finances, interviewed and considered is not as high as before, and the visa processing time is not as long as before".
+Therefore, up to now, this is also the country whose visa policy has begun to stabilize and is the most transparent, with "the rate of applicants being wrongly verified for finances, interviewed and considered is not as high as before, and the visa processing time is not as long as before".

 In the context of the changes, the island nation of New Zealand still maintains policies to increase the attraction of students from Vietnam.
-Most recently, this country allows DHS to study a shorter master's course without worrying about losing the opportunity to stay and work, and at the same time expands the conditions for granting work visas to the spouses of some DHS.
+Most recently, this country allows DHS to study shorter master's courses without worrying about losing the opportunity to stay and work, and at the same time expands the conditions for granting work visas to the spouses of some DHS.
 This year, New Zealand also launched the first government scholarship for undergraduates (NZUA) for Vietnamese people.

 Source: https://thanhnien.vn/du-hoc-cac-nuoc-noi-tieng-anh-co-kho-hon-khi-chinh-sach-thay-doi-185250519192609962.htm